curtastic/miniPiano/README.md

 # miniPiano
-Mini piano tiny js code forked from vertfromage forked from xem.
+Forked from tiny js from vertfromage forked from xem.

 Less than 0.8KB minified!